- 12 hours ago

 When is the European Super League due to start?

-What is the format of the Super League?
+What was the original planned format of the Super League?

 The format would have seen these 20 clubs split into two leagues of 10 teams.
 Everyone in those two leagues would have played each other home and away, and there would have been a minimum of 18 European matches played each season.

-How much will teams earn in Super League?
+How much will teams earn from the Super League?

 It is too early to say how much money will be earned in the new Super League but it is likely to be very significant.
 One of the biggest reasons for launching a Super League is to give clubs outside of England the financial means to challenge Premier League clubs.